 - When you find out the name of the insurance representative to call for questions, telephone him or her and introduce yourself.
 Ask for their title and work hours and the best time of day to call.
 Be friendly, pleasant and appreciative, and you will likely have another person in your corner.

 - Stay positive.
 You might be surprised to find out the problem can be resolved with one brief conversation.
 For instance, a university researcher diagnosed with breast cancer received a hospital bill that stated she owed $13,000.
 Her PPO plan covered hospitalization, so she called the insurance company to question why she was sent a bill.
 Sure enough, someone had miscoded the charge, and the $13,000 bill was quickly cleared up.
 From this experience, she learned: “Begin these conversations by taking a deep breath.
 Don’t assume what comes in the mail is correct.”

-- Brush up on your negotiating and assertiveness skills, if necessary.
-The National Coalition for Cancer Survivorship distributes the Cancer Survival Toolbox (www.canceradvocacy.org/toolbox/), a free audio tape program aimed at helping patients communicate with their insurer, make decisions about treatment, negotiate and fight for their rights.
+- If you wish to brush up on your negotiating and assertiveness skills, the National Coalition for Cancer Survivorship distributes the Cancer Survival Toolbox a free audio tape program aimed at helping patients communicate with their insurer, make decisions about treatment, negotiate and fight for their rights.